 - Identification of any known problems in access or use of those records

 Step 2: Execution

 Onsite or online, we reopen our research report and begin a new section: Findings.
 One by one, we work our way through our research plan.
 For each record book, database, etc., we consult, we create a full citation in our research report and then record our findings and evaluations directly into the report.
 Right then.
 Right there.
 No grab-and-go copying, telling ourselves that we can read and analyze later.
 What we find, each time we find something, should determine what we do next.
 So we process that find when we find it: we identify the source, we abstract or transcribe the record, and we add our observations about the record or our appraisal of how the details correlate or differ from past findings.
 Those observations should go in a separate block of text—distinctly indented to clearly separate it from the contents of the document and, ideally, prefaced by a flag such as Comment: or Comment by [our name].2

 Because we are working through each record as we encounter it, we may discover a passage buried deep in a document that totally or partially changes our research plan.
 That discovery may introduce a new associate who needs to be included in the search.
 It might reveal our person-of-interest taking an action that alters his life radically, thereby redirecting our focus to a different locale or a different set of records.

-As we abstract or transcribe documents, we also download or create image copies if that capability is available.
+As we abstract or transcribe documents, we also download or create image copies of key records—if that capability is available.
 Each document image should be numbered and a cross-reference inserted in our report, clearly linking each image to our record abstract or transcription.

 As we complete our use of a resource that we itemized on our work plan, we drop that item from the plan.
 If any findings reveal a new direction in our person’s life, then we reevaluate the plan, add new materials, and delete items now unneeded.
 Eventually, if time permits in this block of research, we will have eliminated all the items in our work plan.
 Our to-do list will have been replaced by our findings.